ayushiyadav8421/Alumni-Management-System/README.md

 This platform provides a centralized ecosystem for alumni interaction:

 - 🔍 Smart alumni search
-- 🤖 AI-powered conversational assistant
+- 🤖 AI - assisted chatbot
 - 💬 Real-time chat system
 - 📅 Event and job management

-The integrated chatbot enhances user experience by retrieving live database results conversationally.
+- 💖 Donation System

+The chatbot is an AI-assisted conversational interface that understands user queries and dynamically retrieves relevant data from the backend database.
+It combines natural language processing with structured database queries to provide accurate and context-aware responses.

 ---